danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 #### `doReduce1(reduceFunction, generator, baseValue) <> .`

 Generator iterator with reduce semantics.
-This is a special case of `doReduce`, where a single generator and single reduction value are used instead of lists of each.
+This is a special case of `doReduce`, where a single reduction value is used instead of a list of them.

-As opposed to `doReduce`, the `reduceFunction` can return any type of value (not just a list), and similarly the overall result of calling this function can be an arbitrary value.
+As opposed to `doReduce`, the `reduceFunction` can return any type of value (not just a list), and similarly the overall result of calling this function can turn out to be an arbitrary value.

 #### `filterGenerator(filterFunction, generator*) <> generator`